cici1234564/non-clairvoyant-with-predictions/README.md

 ## Dataset Download and Usage
 To use the ATLAS dataset and benchmark:
-1. Download the following three files (provide links or filenames here).
+1. Download the following three files.
 2. Open and run the `Dataset_demonstration.ipynb` notebook to explore and analyze the dataset.

 ## Dataset Description